How do I register for a tax account?

 An incorporation date is the date the company was legally formed.
 A qualification date is the date a foreign entity (one formed outside of Alabama) becomes eligible to do business in Alabama by registering with the Secretary of State’s office and receiving a charter number.

-How do I define my nature of my entity?
+How do I define the nature of my entity?

 The nature of your entity is the overall activity of the entity.
 If “other” is selected, enter the overall activity being performed by the entity.